jaysoo/nx-react-book/manuscript/chapter3.md

 {id: chapter-3}
-# Chapter 3: Working effectively using Nx
+# Chapter 3: Working effectively in a monorepo

 In the previous two chapters we setup a `bookstore` application that renders a list of books for users to purchase.